12 College Majors That Pretty Much Guarantee You’ll Land a Baller Job

 Translation?
-If you graduate with one of these majors, employers will probably fight over you.
+If you graduate with one of these weird college majors, employers will probably fight over you.

 Here’s information about each of the programs, as well as the typical career and pay associated with them.

-To give you an idea how well many of these careers pay, the median annual wage in the U.S. is $35,540.
+To give you an idea how well many of these careers pay, the median annual wage in the U.S. was $35,540 as of December 2015.